fkarg/fkarg.github.io/drafts/seven-habits.md

 These principles then are indeed important as they guide our everyday decisions.

-We might have differing interepretations of even the same facts - we see the world how we are.
+We might have differing interpretations of even the same facts - we see the world how we are.
 Incompatible perceptions make communication harder but not impossible